simbo1905/sprint-planning/README.md

 sbt assembly
 java -jar ./target/scala-2.10/sprint-planning-runnable.jar 127.0.0.1 80
 ```
 N.B.
-You would need to use sudo to run the command as root to bind the server to port 80 on Mac OSX or Linux (see the "aws" scripts folder for example linux scripts).
+You would need to use sudo to run the command as root to bind the server to port 80 on Mac OSX or Linux.

 You should see the output: